EhsanKabeer/How-nutrition-influences-food-ratings-byEhsan/README.md

 After trial and error and cross-validation Ridge came out on top as teh better modeling algorithm, with lasso actually performing worse than base model.
 The hyperparamters that performed best were I chose degree as one of the hyperparameters since I wanted to see which degree will capture the non-linear relations apprent in the data.
 I also used Ridge alpha as hyperparamter to find the perfect penalization of the coefficients.

+The MSE of the final model is 0.25653 which is a slight improvement over 0.25594.
+Even though this is a small improvement its still some improvement which is great, and shows that final model does better on unseen data than the base model